virgantara/Hand-Gesture-Recognition/README.md

 # Please Cite here if you think this helpfull

+---
-`E. M. Yuniarno, “Sign Language Recognition Based on Geometric Features Using Deep Learning”, j. nas. pendidik. teknik. inform., vol. 13, no. 2, pp. 338–348, Jul.
-2024.`
+E. M. Yuniarno, “Sign Language Recognition Based on Geometric Features Using Deep Learning”, j. nas. pendidik. teknik. inform., vol. 13, no. 2, pp. 338–348, Jul.
+2024.
+---